-Australia avoids UNESCO downgrade of Great Barrier Reef - News Break
+Australia avoids Unesco downgrade of Great Barrier Reef - News Break

 In the meantime, a monitoring mission will visit the reef to determine how the impact of climate change can be managed.

+Only Norway argued for the reef to be listed “in danger”.
+The committee usually makes consensus decisions.

-Australian Environment Minister Sussan Ley told the virtual meeting that downgrading the reef’s status before the committee had finalized its own climate change policy made no sense.
+Australian Environment Minister Sussan Ley told the virtual meeting that downgrading the reef’s status before the committee had finalised its own climate change policy made no sense.

 In 2014, Australia was warned that an “in danger” listing was being considered rather than being proposed for immediate action.